Pattern 10 Zlotych 1972 MW WK "50 Years of Gdynia Seaport". Nickel (Poland, Peoples Republic)

 Auction prices

 Find out the current coin value of the Polish Pattern 10 Zlotych 1972 "50 Years of Gdynia Seaport" with mark MW WK.
 Nickel.
 This nickel coin from the times of Peoples Republic struck at the Warsaw Mint.
-The record price belongs to the lot 792 sold at the WDA - MiM auction for PLN 3,200.
-Bidding took place October 19, 2019.
+The record price belongs to the lot 392397 sold at the Warszawskie Centrum Numizmatyczne auction for PLN 680.
+Bidding took place May 16, 2024.

 Сondition